 Natural Smoke Ventilation utilises windows/vents, automatic opening vents (AOV) or, where there is no external wall, a vertical smoke shaft.
-The systems use wind forces and thermal buoyancy (where hot air rises and draws in colder, denser air) to extract smoke from the building assisting in occupants’ evacuation.
+The smoke control solution uses wind forces and thermal buoyancy (where hot air rises and draws in colder, denser air) to extract smoke from the building assisting in occupants’ evacuation.

 By taking this code-compliant approach, developers reduce the risk of building control finding the fire safety system to be insufficient, which may add to overall construction times and costs.

-There are, however, design limitations with a natural residential smoke ventilation.
+There are, however, design limitations with natural residential smoke ventilation.
 The requirement by ADB for a minimum of 1.5m2 smoke shafts can reduce the saleable space within a residential development, minimising profits for the developers.
-In light of this, developers could look to use a MSVS.
+In light of this, developers could look to use an MSVS.